Climate change in Turkey

+Heatwaves and droughts in Turkey are the main hazards due to its climate getting hotter.
+The temperature has risen in the 21st century, exceeding 50 C in 2025, and there is more extreme weather.
+Due to differing geography effects vary across the country.
+Water supply to some cities is threatened.
+Turkey will host the 2026 United Nations Climate Change Conference and Murat Kurum says that climate finance is the most important issue.

-Current greenhouse gas emissions are over 1% of the global total, and energy policy includes subsidizing both fossil gas and coal.
-Annual per person emissions since the late-2010s have varied around six and a half tonnes, which is about the global average.
+Turkey's annual greenhouse gas emissions are over 1% of the global total, and energy policy includes subsidizing both fossil gas and coal.
+Per person emissions since the late-2010s have varied around six and a half tonnes a year, which is about the global average.
 However historical emissions are less than 1% of the global total.

 The Directorate of Climate Change co-ordinates adaptation to climate change, which has been planned for water resources by river basin, and for agriculture.
-Climate change was recently added to school education.
-An emission trading system is part of a climate law,but the law has been criticised for omitting coal phase-out.
-Turkey will host the 2026 United Nations Climate Change Conference.
+Certificate caps in the emission trading system are unclear as of 2026.
+Housing is not energy efficient, the pathway to the 2053 net zero target is unclear, and there is no plan for coal phase-out.